OpenNebula/addon-storpool/docs/volumecare.md

 ## Installation

-The following commands should be applyed on all frontend controllers.
+The following commands should be applied on all frontend controllers.

 ```bash
 # copy the hook files